The third stitch for November, another one that uses puff stitches! This week we’ll be learning how to crochet the Alternating Puff Stitch.

 YO, insert hook into indicated st. YO, pull up a loop.
 (YO, insert hook into same st, YO, pull up a loop) 2 times.
 YO, pull through 6 loops on hook.
 YO, pull through last 2 loops on hook.

 Unfamiliar with this stitch?
 No problem!
-Watch the video tutorial below before starting on the full alternating puff stitch pattern.
+View this blog post or watch the video tutorial below before starting on the full alternating puff stitch pattern.

 NOTE: For a picture tutorial going along with these written instructions, be sure to view the other video in this post!
 It will show you pictures to help with any tricky steps.
 You can pause it at any time if you need to focus in on a given step!